soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 Conclusion: Soroswap will implement all of the tecniques above

 ___
-However, as we are using i128, that is signed integers, underflow won't happen... instead we will have negative numbers.
+However, as we are using i128, that is a signed integer type, underflow won't happen... instead we will have negative numbers.
 Hence, this kind of checks there put in place when needed:
 ```rust
 fn put_reserve_a(e: &Env, amount: i128) {